moxystudio/next-with-moxy/docusaurus/docs/what-is-included/analytics.md

 ## Prompting for consent

 For privacy purposes, and in compliance with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and other regulations, apps need to ask the user for permission to collect user data.
 The boilerplate comes with a `<CookieBanner />` component that allows exactly this.
-Built with [`@enzsft/react-cookie-consents`](https://github.com/enzsft/react-cookie-consents), it will allow `GTM` to be initialized if the user has clicked that he accepts the data collection.
-It also saves the cookie for 365 days.
+It prompts the user to consent the use of Cookies, namely for analytics, and saves the preference for 365 days.

 ## Removing this feature